Anas-RI/alx-system_engineering-devops/0x01-shell_permissions/README.md

 3-new_owner			Change the owner of a fille 'hello' 4-empty				Create 'hello' file
-5-excute			Add execute permission to the owner of 'hello'
+5-excute			Add execute permission to the owner of 'hello' 6-multiple_permissions		Add ext perms to owner, group and read perms to others 7-everybody			Add ext perms to everybody